-I am so proud to be able to share this deliciously moist, time-honored chocolate cake recipe with all of you!
-It has been handed down through at least 4 generations in our family, possibly more.
-It’s a simple looking sheet cake, with fantastic rich, tangy, chocolaty flavor.
-Who is John Hoosier you ask?
-Great question.
 When this recipe was given to me by my mother-in-law I asked her the same question, and she had no idea!
 I always wondered about the name every time I made this classic Sunday dessert.
-But then I would get busy making it, eating it and then the distractions of life would call my thoughts another way.
+But then I would get busy making it, eating it, and then the distractions of life would call my thoughts another way.
 I imagine one of my husband’s ancestors from Indiana brought the recipe to Southern Colorado with the re-settlement of Mormon Pioneers in the 1870s.

-The evidence is there; the cake is made with butter-milk (sour milk), a traditional old-time family’s milk.
+The cake is made with buttermilk (sour milk), a traditional old-time family’s milk.
 After milking the cow the fresh milk was left to sit for a time so the cream could separate and be skimmed off for churning butter.
 The remaining milk usually had soured a bit.
-Nowadays you can purchase cultured buttermilk, in which bacteria is added to create the tart flavor.
+Nowadays you can purchase cultured buttermilk, in which bacteria are added to create the tart flavor.

 What will you stuff in your sopapillas?
 Subscribe now to receive your free copy of Sopapilla Fiesta! today with six recipe combinations of stuffings and chili sauces.
 Bonus dessert recipe included!